 Scorching or burning the surface isn't the problem; Silestone even says "don't worry about dropping a lit match onto your Silestone countertop; it won't scorch."
 But due to the risk of thermal shock, all quartz manufacturers recommend that you use a trivet or hot pad under hot pots and pans.

 All of the listed quartz manufacturers also warn against cutting food directly on the counter, as while they're incredibly scratch-resistant, they're not scratch-proof.
-And on a smooth, solid quartz surface, scratches are going to be more noticeable than on a heavily textured or patterned surface.
+And on a smooth, solid-color quartz surface, scratches are going to be more noticeable than on a heavily textured or patterned surface.

 Granite is a granular igneous rock, and one of the most popular choices for kitchen countertops.
 But since it is a natural stone composed of many composite materials, it too is subject to thermal shock and can crack, especially close to edges or overhangs.
 Repeatedly setting hot pans in one area will weaken it and it could eventually crack.